ForrestWeiswolf/text-prediction/README.md

 # What is this?

 Basically, you can pick a corpus and then type in the text box, and it'll suggest three words that would be likely to come next in the corpus you've picked, after the last two (by default) words you've typed.

+## Why not use an LLM?
+They're great at next-token prediction.

+Well, for starters, I did about 80% of the work of building this in *2018*.
+That said, this does have a couple of advantages:
+- Swapping in a new corpus in this app is nearly trivial if you're running it locally, much easier than fine-tuning an LLM to imitate a particular text it's not already familiar with
+- If you have a CS background, it should be pretty easy to fully understand what's going on under the hood here (markov chains, basically), whereas not even the experts *fully* understand what goes on inside a large language model.

 ## Running the app

 1. `yarn run setup`